What Is Content Strategy? + How to Create Yours

 |Social media pages and private groups; email; customer support desk; mobile app; community forums; events

-In order to meet your goals and make your customer journey a success, you’ll need to generate content on a regular basis.
-A streamlined process can make it easier over time to come up with ideas and build content that serves target customers at all touchpoints.
+Meet your goals and make your customer journey successful by generating content regularly.
+A streamlined process can make it easier to develop ideas and build content that serves target customers at all touchpoints over time.

 Here’s an example of a content creation process you could adopt: